kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/readme.md

 ![Autoencoder for Fraud Detection (TensorBoard)](pictures/Keras_TesnsorFlow_Autoencoder_Fraud_Detection_TensorBoard.png)

-## Keras model (.h5) vs. TensorFlow model (.pb)
+## Keras model (.h5) vs. TensorFlow model (.pb) - Workarounds needed?

+Different model serialisation mechanisms exist.
+Also product vendors and cloud providers add additional features (like for any other standard).
+Therefore, your TensorFlow model might not work everywhere out-of-the-box.

+This will probably get better with release of [TensorFlow 2.0](Standardizing on Keras: Guidance on High-level APIs in TensorFlow 2.0) in 2019, but as of today (January 2019), you need to think about where you want to deploy your model before you train and export it.

+This demo uses plain Keras API.
+This is fine e.g. if you want to load the model via Java API from a Java application (see e.g. my [Kafka Streams + Keras + TensorFlow example](https://github.com/kaiwaehner/kafka-streams-machine-learning-examples/blob/master/src/test/java/com/github/megachucky/kafka/streams/machinelearning/test/Kafka_Streams_TensorFlow_Keras_Example_IntegrationTest.java) where I load the H5 model file).

-If you want to deploy the model in a TensorFlow infrastructure like Google ML Engine, it is best to train the model with GCP's tools as describe in this [Google ML Getting Started] (https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-training-prediction) guide.
+If you want to deploy the model in a specific TensorFlow infrastructure like Google ML Engine (based on TensorFlow Serving model server), it is best to train the model with GCP's tools as described in this [Google ML Getting Started] (https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-training-prediction) guide.

-Otherwise you need to convert the H5 Keras file to a TensorFlow Protobuffers file and fulfil some more tasks, e.g. described in this [blog post](https://medium.com/google-cloud/serve-keras-models-using-google-cloud-machine-learning-services-910912238bf6).
+Otherwise you need to convert the H5 Keras file to a TensorFlow Proto Buffers file and fulfil some more tasks, e.g. described in this [blog post](https://medium.com/google-cloud/serve-keras-models-using-google-cloud-machine-learning-services-910912238bf6).

 The Python tool [Keras to TensorFlow](https://github.com/amir-abdi/keras_to_tensorflow) is a good and simple solution: